ChunPengTech/R_Code/实证/README.md

 <a name="Baron & Kenny 1986">Baron, R. M., & Kenny, D. A. (1986).
 The moderator–mediator variable distinction in social psychological research: Conceptual, strategic, and statistical considerations. *Journal of personality and social psychology*, *51*(6), 1173.</a>

+<a name="Benitez et al 2020">Benitez, J., Henseler, J., Castillo, A., & Schuberth, F. (2020).
+How to perform and report an impactful analysis using partial least squares: Guidelines for confirmatory and explanatory IS research. *Information & Management*, *57*(2), 103168.</a>

 <a name="Chen et al 2012">Chen, F. F., Hayes, A., Carver, C. S., Laurenceau, J. P., & Zhang, Z. (2012).
 Modeling general and specific variance in multifaceted constructs: A comparison of the bifactor model to other approaches. *Journal of personality*, *80*(1), 219-251.</a>

 <a name="Chin 1998">Chin, W. W. (1998).
 The partial least squares approach to structural equation modeling. *Modern methods for business research/Lawrence Erlbaum Associates*.</a>

+<a name="Dash & Paul 2021">Dash, G., & Paul, J. (2021).
+CB-SEM vs PLS-SEM methods for research in social sciences and technology forecasting. *Technological Forecasting and Social Change*, *173*, 121092.</a>

 <a name="Fornell & Larcker 1981">Fornell, C., & Larcker, D. F. (1981).
 Evaluating structural equation models with unobservable variables and measurement error. *Journal of marketing research*, *18*(1), 39-50.</a>

 <a name="Hair et al 2010">Hair J, F., Black W, C., Babin B, J., & Anderson R, E. (2010).
 Multivariate data analysis: A global perspective.</a>

+<a name="Hair et al 2019">Hair, J. F., Risher, J. J., Sarstedt, M., & Ringle, C. M. (2019).
+When to use and how to report the results of PLS-SEM. *European business review*, *31*(1), 2-24.</a>

 <a name="Henseler et al 2015">Henseler, J., Ringle, C. M., & Sarstedt, M. (2015).
 A new criterion for assessing discriminant validity in variance-based structural equation modeling. *Journal of the academy of marketing science*, *43*, 115-135.</a>